 These are designed and made with two things in mind - durability and simplicity.
 A touring tent is usually erected each night, then packed away in the morning, and they are usually used in rough environments, so they need to be made of tough fabrics, and be quick to set up.
 Given the durable fabrics, these are often bulky too and usually require roof racks or a trailer for transport.
 There are some single pole designs that are bombproof, and others made tough with integrated quick-pitch frames and optional accessories to customize your set-up.

 If week long stays by the river with all the trimmings are more your thing, then a cabin tent could be the shelter you are after.
 These consist of steel frames and heavy-duty canvas to withstand any weather and resist UV damage.
 They are designed with almost vertical walls to maximise living space and have large awnings in most cases.
 They can take a while to set up, but once pitched provide excellent living space so you can create a relaxing home away from home.

-Shower and toilet tents, stretcher & rooftop tents as well as lightweight hiking tents, at Snowys we have a massive range of tents to improve your camping experience.
+Shower and toilet tents, stretcher & hiking tents, at Snowys we have a massive range of tents to improve your camping experience.
 If you need some help or guidance to make sure you get a tent that suits your budget and camping style, get in touch... we'd love to help!